Adaptive In-Context Learning with Large Language Models for Bundle Generation: Related Work

 \subsection{Intent-Aware Session Recommendation}

-Our proposal of simultaneously generating personalized bundles and inferring underlying intents from user sessions is related to intent-aware session recommendation (ISR)~\cite{wang2019modeling,li2017neural}.
-To improve accuracy, early ISR learns the main intent in a session to help infer user preference~\cite{li2017neural,liu2018stamp,yu2020tagnn}.
+Our proposal of simultaneously generating personalized bundles and inferring underlying intents from user sessions is related to intent-aware session recommendation~\cite{wang2019modeling,li2017neural}.
+Specifically, early work learns the main intent in a session to help infer user preference~\cite{li2017neural,liu2018stamp,yu2020tagnn}.
 However, only learning the main intent may limit the model performance, as items in a session may often reveal multiple intents.
-Therefore, later works attempt to capture multiple intents within the session~\cite{tanjim2020attentive,wang2019modeling,li2022enhancing}.
-However, these methods for ISR can only learn a fixed number (one or multiple) of latent intents in the session, which is overly rigid and cannot faithfully unveil user intents in a session.
-In contrast, our study aims to generate a dynamic number of bundles and underlying intents at the semantic level based on user sessions.
+Hence, later works capture multiple intents in a session~\cite{tanjim2020attentive,wang2019modeling,li2022enhancing}.
+However, they can only learn a fixed number (one or multiple) of latent intents in the session, which is overly rigid and cannot faithfully unveil user intents in a session.
+In contrast, our study aims to generate an adaptive number of bundles and underlying intents at the semantic level based on user sessions.
 Closet to our work is the method proposed in~\cite{zhu2020sequential} that can learn multiple user intents in a session; its assumption, i.e., items belonging to the same category indicate the same intent, however, may not always hold in reality.
 Our method instead, allows to generate multiple intents of any type, not restricted to item categories.